ethereum-optimism/optimism/packages/specs/protocol/components/accounts.md

-# Account Abstraction
+# Accounts

-**WIP:** This is currently just a disorganized place to dump notes.
+This document is

 ### ProxyEOAs

 - Created by call to ovmCREATEEOA with signature
-- ecrecover is used to retrieve address and deploy the trusted ProxyEOA contract, which implements a simple DelegateCall pattern there.
+- `ecrecover` is used to retrieve address and deploy the trusted ProxyEOA contract, which implements a simple DelegateCall pattern there.
--

 ### OVM_ECDSAContractAccount